-The title “Meisterschülerin” or ”Meisterschüler” cannot be compared with the “Master” degree.
-Rather, it is the highest artistic accolade for particularly talented graduate of some artistic study courses.
-The title “Meisterschülerin” or “Meisterschüler” is awarded in the following study courses at the UdK Berlin: Fine Art, Visual Communication and Art and Media.
+The title “Meisterschülerin” or ”Meisterschüler” it is the highest artistic accolade for particularly talented graduate of some artistic study courses.
+The title “Meisterschülerin” or “Meisterschüler” is awarded in the following programmes at the UdK Berlin: Fine Art, Visual Communication and Art and Media.
 A "Meisterschüler" programme is only open to graduates of the UdK Berlin.
 The study course Art and Media is the only exception to this rule – here, it is also possible for external applicants to apply for the "Meisterschüler" programme.